-People have started to realize that the Hostgator they knew is gone, eaten up by the competition (pun intended), and is now under new ownership.
-It exists in name only now.
+People have started to realize that the Hostgator they once knew is gone, eaten up by the competition (pun intended).
+It is now under new ownership, and exists in name only.

-So what comes next?
+So where else can you go?
 We’re going to take an in-depth look at true Hostgator alternatives, so this never happens to you again.

 Once upon a time, there was a miserly hosting company that was jealous of all the other hosting companies.